tonimelisma/Relay-Android/ARCH.md

 - Ingestion concurrency guard via `AtomicBoolean` to prevent overlapping runs.
 - MMS parts/addresses are fetched on-demand per new MMS instead of bulk-prefetching to reduce UI update latency.
+- Broadcast receivers use `goAsync()` combined with `RelayApp.applicationScope` to ensure work completes even if `onReceive` returns; the scope is a `SupervisorJob` on `Dispatchers.IO` to avoid per-intent scope creation and to isolate failures.
 - RCS timestamps are normalized to ms; Samsung provider timestamps are used rather than `System.currentTimeMillis()`.
 Access to Samsung RCS provider is guarded by `ImProviderGate` which detects once per install and permanently disables queries/observers if unavailable.
 - Room destructive migrations allowed during pre-release via `fallbackToDestructiveMigration(true)`.